Direct/iterative hybrid solver for scattering by inhomogeneous media: Numerical algorithm

 \subsection{Volumetric boundary-value solver}

-In this section we describe our discretization and direct solution strategy for the BVP~\eqref{IHE_1}-\eqref{IHE_2} for given values of the impedance $\phi$ on $\partial\Omega$.
-The presentation includes five subsections, covering Fourier smoothing to enable second-order convergence even for discontinuous scatterers (Section~\ref{FS}); Large-scale partitioning strategy into rectangular subdomains (Section~\ref{PDES}); Fine-scale partitioning and Chebyshev discretization of rectangular subdomains (Section~\ref{CP}); Mapping of overall impedance data into impedance data over the rectangular subdomain boundaries (Section~\ref{cross}), and, finally, algorithmic description that orchestrates the aforementioned components into an accurate and effective boundary value solver.
+This section describes our discretization and direct solution strategy for the BVP~\eqref{IHE} for given values of the impedance $\phi$ on $\partial\Omega$.
+The presentation includes two subsections, covering the proposed filtered Fourier smoothing technique that enables second-order convergence even for discontinuous scatterers (Section~\ref{FS}), and the Chebyshev-based volumetric discretization used (Section~\ref{PDES}).